dsplay/template-boilerplate-jquery/README.md

 ![DSPLAY - Digital Signage](https://developers.dsplay.tv/assets/images/dsplay-logo.png)

-# DSPLAY - JavaScript Template Boilerplate
+# DSPLAY - jQuery Template Boilerplate

-This is a Vanilla JavaScript boilerplate for building [HTML-based templates](https://developers.dsplay.tv/docs/html-templates) for [DSPLAY - Digital Signage](https://dsplay.tv/) platform.
+This is a [jQuery](https://jquery.com/) boilerplate for building [HTML-based templates](https://developers.dsplay.tv/docs/html-templates) for [DSPLAY - Digital Signage](https://dsplay.tv/) platform.

-You can use this project as a skeleton for creating a new HTML Template with pure JavaScript, without any extra library.
-If you prefer to use a JS library, check the [other boilerplates](https://developers.dsplay.tv/docs/html-templates/boilerplates/) available.
+You can use this project as a skeleton for creating a new HTML Template with jQuery.
+If you prefer to use another JS library, check the [other boilerplates](https://developers.dsplay.tv/docs/html-templates/boilerplates/) available.

 ## Directory Structure